Marble Countertop Badly Damaged

-The first step in repairing this countertop was to cut away the damaged area, and remove rust and corrosion.
+The first step in repairing this countertop was to cut away the damaged area, and remove rod.
 We were careful to keep salvageable pieces of the marble, because the more original stone we were able to retain, the less fabricated stone we would need later.

-We detached the metal support bar and used clear epoxy (notice how it appears as a dark glaze in the fifth image) to seal and water proof the wood base, preventing future rust and corrosion.
+We removed the rod and used clear epoxy (notice how it appears as a dark glaze in the fifth image) to seal and water proof the wood base, preventing future rust and corrosion.